kkipngenokoech/curated-projects/rubyonrails/railsdocumentation/railsAPI.md

 The #render function is smart enough to know how to render a wide range of formats.
 When you pass it the key :json, it will call #to_json on the value, in this case @users.

 just like that that is your api.

+## specifying attributes to return

+when returning data to the browser as json, it returns everything, and so if you want it to return only some specific attributes you have to specify them in your models

+the to_json method normally does two things:

+1. it runs #as_json method which returns a hash of attributes which will be rendered as JSON.